dreidev/accept-admin/README.md

 })
 ```

-see tests for other available functions
+See tests for other available functions

 This package has partial coverage of the accept admin API but is mainly meant
 for manging payment and an tokanization of credit cards.

+The package is maintianed by DREIDEV and is not an offical paymobsolutions/accept package

+Licence MIT